-Is your child’s skinny physique a part of his normal growth spurt or is it a cause for concern?
+How would you know if your child’s skinny physique is a part of his normal growth spurt or is he really underweight?

 “When the weight of your child drops below the fifth percentile of the expected weight for his/her age, he/she is underweight or too skinny.
 But watch your child.
 If he is happy, healthy, playful, active and eating reasonably well, he is probably doing fine,” says Dr Uma Asopa, a paediatrician from Ahmedabad.